Multimode magnon-phonon cavity driven by symmetry-locked strain fields

-High-quality oxide heterostructures have enabled a variety of functional properties that can be engineered through their extreme sensitivity to interface effects \cite{zubko2011interface, hwang2012emergent}, yet their implementation for tunable magnon-phonon cavities has remained elusive.
-In this work, we present an epitaxial \ce{La_{0.7}Sr_{0.3}MnO3}/\ce{SrTiO3} (LSMO/STO) heterostructure that manifests a unique testbed for interfacial strain-driven multimode magnon-phonon hybridization.
-LSMO is a half-metallic ferromagnetic oxide with large magnetoelastic coupling~\cite{PhysRevB.84.184412} and low magnon damping rate ~\cite{PhysRevB.109.014437, liu2019current, zhang2021long}.
-It can be epitaxially grown on an STO substrate, a quantum paraelectric perovskite that undergoes a cubic-to-tetragonal phase transition, see schematic in Fig.~\ref{ModelDesign_V2}(c), at a critical temperature of $T_\mathrm{S}\sim$105 K ~\cite{STO_Structural,salmani2020order}.
-In an LSMO/STO heterostructure with optimized magnon and phonon profiles, we show that efficient excitation and coherent coupling between the Kittel magnon mode and transverse acoustic (TA) phonons can be prompted near room temperature.
-Notably, as the sample is cooled to $<$ 105 K, the phase transition of the STO substrate produces three types of structural domains ~\cite{kalisky2013locally}, and the magnetoelastic coupling across the interface causes the Kittel magnon mode to split into three bands due to the anisotropic strains locked to the [100], [010], and [001] crystalline axes.
-While each band couples to the TA phonons separately with distinct coupling characteristics, they all reside in the strong coupling regime.
-Moreover, the separation of the split magnon bands can be precisely tuned by the interfacial strain.
-We further develop an analytical model to demonstrate that the anisotropic strain modifies the magnetocrystalline anisotropy and thus lifts the degeneracy of the Kittel magnon dispersion.
-Our work showcases high-quality magnetoelastic oxide interfaces as a superior platform for creating and controlling strain-driven multimode magnon-phonon hybridization, and uncovers the potential of using coherent phenomena between magnons and phonons for quantum signal transductions at a broadband of frequencies.
+High-quality oxide heterostructures have enabled a wide range of magnetoelastic functionalities that can be engineered through their extreme sensitivity to interface effects \cite{zubko2011interface, hwang2012emergent}.
+In this work, we present an \ce{La_{0.7}Sr_{0.3}MnO3}/\ce{SrTiO3} (LSMO/STO) heterostructure that manifests a unique testbed for local strain-driven multimode magnon-phonon hybridization.
+LSMO is a half-metallic ferromagnetic oxide with large magnetoelastic coupling strength ~\cite{PhysRevB.84.184412} and low magnon damping rate ~\cite{PhysRevB.109.014437, liu2019current, zhang2021long}.
+It can be epitaxially grown on an STO substrate, a quantum paraelectric perovskite that undergoes a cubic-to-tetragonal phase transition at a critical temperature of $T_\mathrm{S}\sim$ 105 K ~\cite{STO_Structural}.
+In an LSMO/STO heterostructure with optimized magnon and phonon profiles, our ferromagnetic resonance (FMR) spectra show that efficient excitation and coherent coupling between the Kittel magnon mode and transverse acoustic (TA) phonons can be prompted near room temperature.
+Notably, across the cubic-to-tetragonal phase transition, the formation of three types of structural domains generates anisotropic local strains at the interface; as a consequence, the Kittel magnon splits into three branches, and each branch couples to the TA phonons separately with distinct coupling characteristics.
+An analytical model reveals that, despite spatial inhomogeneity, the local strains are rigorously locked to the [100], [010], and [001] crystalline orientations, thus modifying the magnetocrystalline anisotropy and lifting the degeneracy of the Kittel magnon.
+This mechanism exhibits exceptional sensitivity, functioning robustly even for anisotropic local strains below 0.1\%.
+While local strain is often regarded as a disorder whose effects average out macroscopically, we demonstrate that it can instead act collectively as an emergent symmetry-breaking field and exert a decisive influence on structure-property relationships.
+Moreover, our work highlights magnetoelastic oxide interfaces as a superior platform for creating and controlling local strain-driven multimode magnon-phonon hybridization, which is compatible with existing cryogenic quantum hardware for coherent transduction applications.